 The Podiatric Medicine & Surgical Residency Program is a three-year residency accredited by the Council on Podiatric Medical Education.
-We are currently approved to accept two new residents per academic year.
+We are currently approved to accept three new residents per academic year.

-Our program is designed to give the residents exposure to the full breadth of patients’ needs.
-Residents will care for patients in the hospital, outpatient clinics, and multidisciplinary settings.
-Because Boston Medical Center is the largest safety-net hospital in the Massachusetts, the Podiatric Residency Program places great emphasis on limb salvage as well as patient education.
+Boston Medical Center is the largest safety-net hospital in Massachusetts.
+Our program is designed to give residents exposure to the full breadth of patients’ needs, with residents caring for patients in the hospital, outpatient clinics, and multidisciplinary settings.
+The Podiatric Residency Program places great emphasis on limb salvage as well as on patient education.
 Residents in our program exceed the number of surgical cases required to graduate, are members of a union, train as equals alongside allopathic colleagues, and participate in a weekly Scientific American course.